Private funding was key in some 2020 elections. Republicans have outlawed it in nearly a dozen states. - NewsBreak

 Private funding was key in some 2020 elections.
 Republicans have outlawed it in nearly a dozen states.

-CNN — Patty Hansen, who has helped run elections in Coconino County, Arizona, for 17 years, went on a spending spree last year.
+Patty Hansen, who has helped run elections in Coconino County, Arizona, for 17 years, went on a spending spree last year.
 She ran radio and newspapers ads in English and Navajo, promoting voting options.
-She hired 19 additional temporary staffers to help residents of the Navajo Nation register to vote and cast their ballots -- up from the three she normally employs in a typical election year.
-And she established pop-up spots at trading posts and gas stations where residents could drop off their ballots.www.wral.com
+She hired 19 additional temporary staffers to help residents of the Navajo Nation register to vote and cast their ballots — up from the three she normally employs in a typical election year.
+And she established pop-up spots at trading posts and gas stations where residents could drop off their ballots.keyt.com

 Comments / 0